Dancing with the Stars (American TV series) season 34: Week 11: Finale

-For the three-hour finale, each couple will perform three dances: an unlearned dance selected and coached by one of the judges, an instant dance, and their freestyle routine.
-For the instant dance round, the couples will have approximately five minutes to choreograph and learn a new dance before performing it live.
+For the three-hour finale, each couple performed three dances: an unlearned dance selected and coached by one of the judges, an instant dance, and their freestyle routine.
+For the instant dance round, the couples had approximately five minutes to choreograph and learn a new dance before performing it live.
 Although the assigned dance styles and songs were not known beforehand by the couples, they were told that it would be one of four dance styles they had performed earlier in the season.

-The opening number, choreographed by Joey Pizzi, will be set to "Never Can Say Goodbye" by the Communards.
-All of the eliminated couples will return to the ballroom with additional performances to "Sugar on My Tongue" by Tyler, the Creator, "Applause" by Lady Gaga, and "I Don't Dance" by Alexander Jean.
-The touring professional dancers joining the DWTS: Live 2026 Tour will perform a routine to "Sapphire" by Ed Sheeran, chorographed by Mandy Moore.
-Additional troupe and pro performances will be set to "Talk Talk" by Charli XCX & Troye Sivan and "The Fate of Ophelia (Alone in My Tower Acoustic Version)" by Taylor Swift.
-Season 33 champions Joey Graziadei and Jenna Johnson will return for a performance to "Tanguera" by Fabio Hager Sexteto.
+The opening number, choreographed by Joey Pizzi, was set to "Never Can Say Goodbye" by the Communards.
+All of the eliminated couples returned to the ballroom with additional performances to "Sugar on My Tongue" by Tyler, the Creator, "Applause" by Lady Gaga, and "I Don't Dance" by Alexander Jean.
+The professional dancers featured on the Dancing with the Stars: Live! tour in 2026 performed a routine to "Sapphire" by Ed Sheeran, choreographed by Mandy Moore.
+Additional troupe and pro performances were set to "Talk Talk" by Charli XCX featuring Troye Sivan and "The Fate of Ophelia (Alone in My Tower Acoustic Version)" by Taylor Swift.
+Season 33 champions Joey Graziadei and Jenna Johnson returned for a performance to "Tanguera" by Fabio Hager Sexteto.

 Couples are listed in the order they performed.